Fujifilm X-A5 vs Sony A5000

 It is notable that the X-A5 has a hotshoe, while the A5000 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A5000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A5000 was succeeded by the Sony A5100.
+Both the X-A5 and the A5000 have been discontinued, but can regularly be found used on eBay.
+The A5000 was replaced by the Sony A5100, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-A5 and the Sony A5000?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.